Arthri/Belp.Build.Testing/README.md

-# Belp.Build.Test.MSBuild.XUnit
+# Belp.Build.Test.MSBuild
-An internal package containing the sources for Belp.SDK.Test.MSBuild.XUnit.
+An internal package containing the sources for Belp.SDK.Test.MSBuild.